 Dealing with the elements

 Where the Arctic Wolf lives, the ground is always frozen.
-This makes it difficult, if not impossible, to dig out dens like many animals do in other parts of the world.
+This makes it difficult, if not impossible, to dig out dens as many animals do in other parts of the world.
 To get shelter from the cold, they have to use natural features available in their environment, like caves or rocky outcrops.
 Once they find safe dens, they might visit them over and over throughout their life.
 Since they are very territorial, they may even have a network of dens they can use as they roam and hunt.

 As you might imagine, there is not a lot of prey for the Arctic Wolf due to the extreme nature of their environment.
-This means they have to cover the span of large territories in order to find enough food.
+This means they have to cover the span of large territories to find enough food.
 They also have to be efficient hunters.
 Arctic Wolves actually will hunt in packs, going against the “lone wolf” image some people have of them.
 This is necessary for them to bring down large prey, like ox and caribou.

-They also frequently hunt seals, lemmings and Arctic hares.
+They also frequently hunt seals, lemmings, and Arctic hares.
 Since they are opportunistic hunters, they will prey upon nesting birds and nearly anything else they can find.
 And since food is scarce, they have to eat all they can when it is available.
 They might eat up to 20 pounds of meat in a single setting!

 The Arctic Wolf is a super adaptive animal that has been able to make itself a home in one of the world’s most harsh environments.
 We invite you to visit our park and see one of these magnificent creatures for yourself!